Rakib-Hasan-455/Rakib-Hasan-455/README.md

 ### Hi there, I'm [Rakib Hasan][linkedin] 👋

-## I'm a newbie Learner !
+## I'm a developer & Learner !
-- 🔭 I’m currently not working anywhere !
+- 🔭 I’m currently working at Southeast University!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning to be a software engineer
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with teammates
-- 🥅 Recent Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw/animate and play guitar / sing music.

 ### Connect with me: